AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ## Overview

 This repository implements a pipeline for detecting somas in whole-brain images.
 It utilizes a multi-step approach to propose, filter, and classify potential soma locations.
-The pipeline prioritizes high recall in the initial proposal generation, followed by filtering based on prior knowledge of soma characteristics, and finally refines the proposals using a convolutional neural network (CNN) for classification.
+This method prioritizes high recall in the initial proposal generation, followed by filtering based on prior knowledge of soma characteristics, and finally refines the proposals using a convolutional neural network (CNN) for classification.

 The soma detection pipeline consists of three main steps: